bmarieay/CS-131-Spring22-Pierce/README.md

 # CS-131-Spring22-Pierce

-For this project, you will create a folder and use your full name as your folder's name.
+For this project, you will upload a folder and use your full name as your folder's name with all the files under it.
 Corresponding file structure:
 ```
 .